Chiemela-tech/Sentiment-Analysis-for-Reviews-of-Airline-Travel-Agencies-with-NLP/README.md

-# Sentiment Analysis for Reviews of Airline Travel Agencies with NLP
+# Data Annotation for Reviews of Airline Travel Agencies with NLP